aleshaleksey/fansys23/spell-list.md

 - When moving at more than than half its speed, the target must make a threshold=20 acrobatics roll or end up hanging mid-air at an altitude of a few feet.
 - When airborne as a result of this spell, a target is carried by the wind at half of the wind's speed.

 **Special**: The spell can be cast as a reaction when a target begins to fall.
 If cast as a reaction, the target descends at ~60ft per round.
 If cast as a main action on a target that is already falling, it begins to decelerate.
 This does nothing if the fall distance is less than ~360ft.
-Otherwise, if the fall is long, for every round the spell effects the target it falls 20ft per round less, and takes 2d12 less damage.
+Otherwise, if the fall is long, for every round the spell effects the target it decelerates 20ft per round (from 360ft), decreasing fall damage by 2d12 per round of falling, to an eventual safe speed of 60ft.

 **Global**: When cast globally the spell creates a spherical zone centered on the caster where this effect acts.
 For every 8 extra MP dice added the zone is expanded by 200ft or the duration increased by a day.
-Every entity that enters the are and does not succeed a Cha save is affected by the spell.
+Every entity that enters the area and does not succeed a Wis save is affected by the spell.

 ### Lesser Veil
 |Name|Veil [Air, Curse]|